As the winter draws in, particularly cold spells of weather, as well as potential floods, gales and storms can all cause damage to properties.

 Some outside communal areas will have ornaments such as potted plants and other pieces of garden furniture.
 In high winds and gales these can be picked up and thrown into the building, breaking not only the ornament but also potentially damaging windows and any glass doors.

 Where possible, ensure that any loose garden furniture is stored away until the worst of the winter weather is over.
-It is a good practice to notify residents of this in advance.
+You can find a self storage facility in Manchester, Glasgow, Newcastle or wherever you are up north for you to use for this purpose.
+It is a good practice to notify residents of these preparations in advance.

 In particularly cold or freezing weather, water pipes can become frozen as well as water features, lawnmowers, sprinklers and other mechanical items.